 This freedom is the responsible use of our free will.

 Pain is nothing more than a barometer for us to know that something we are thinking and doing in our lives is not working for us.
 It may be that it never did, it just took a lot of pain for us to realize it.
-Other times, we stay stagnant in a particular belief or way of thinking that no longer serves us; and pain comes along to stimulate growth.
+Other times, we stay stagnant in a particular belief or way of thinking that no longer serves us; and when that happens, pain comes along to stimulate growth.
 The longer we ignore or deny the pain, the more painful the energy becomes from the prolonged blockage.

 If pain is here to stimulate us to change and grow then fear, denial, anger, bargaining, depression -- all the ways that we avoid dealing with change -- become our magnifying glass so we can identify our discomfort and begin to seek change in ourselves and move forward in happiness and health.